On a Merton Problem with Irreversible Healthcare Investment: Introduction

-The answers to these questions, which are collected in Section 5 and Section 6, are somewhat intuitively convincing.
-We show that it is optimal to invest in health when the agent's wealth first reaches an endogenously determined boundary surface, which depends on the agent's age and health status.
-Intuitively, if the agent is sufficiently rich (her wealth exceeds the corresponding boundary), then health investments should be performed immediately; otherwise, it is optimal to wait for an increase in wealth.
-Moreover, our model identifies the key facts about asset allocation and consumption plans across health status.
-Specifically, we observe that the impact of health status on portfolio and consumption decisions is different across two agent groups: healthy agents and sick agents.
-For example, we observe that agents endowed with a poor initial health status tend to consume much less than healthy agents.
-The findings are broadly consistent with the results of the empirical research \cite{love2010does} and theoretical models \cite{yogo2016portfolio} and \cite{bolin2020consumption}.
-Finally, we also provide some interesting financial implications of the optimal healthcare investment boundary through a numerical study in Section 6.
-As an example, if the health stock's depreciation rate increases, a healthy agent invests into healthcare earlier, while the sick agent invests later.
+The answers to these questions, which are collected in Sections \ref{sec5} and \ref{sec:numerics}, are intuitively convincing.
+We show that it is optimal to invest in health when the agent's wealth first reaches an endogenously determined boundary curve, which depends on the agent's health status.
+Intuitively, if the agent is sufficiently rich (her wealth exceeds the corresponding boundary), then health investment should be undertaken immediately; otherwise, it is optimal to wait for an increase in wealth. {Moreover, our model highlights how health affects consumption and asset allocation.
+We first consider a no-investment benchmark in which $I=K=0$.
+In this case, the optimal consumption--wealth ratio is independent of wealth and varies only mildly with health, while the optimal portfolio share is constant.
+Under the parameter values used for this benchmark, healthier agents consume a slightly smaller fraction of their wealth, reflecting the longer effective planning horizon induced by lower mortality.
+When healthcare investment is available, the optimal consumption and portfolio policies differ before and after the agent undertakes healthcare investment, and they exhibit visible changes around the endogenous investment boundary.

+The numerical analysis in Section \ref{sec:numerics} also illustrates the economic implications of the optimal healthcare investment boundary under the baseline calibration reported in Table \ref{tab1}, where $I>0$ and $K=I^\beta$.
+Under this calibration, the boundary in the primal variables is increasing in health: healthier agents require a higher level of wealth to initiate precautionary healthcare investment.
+This is because the same absolute improvement in the future health path generates a larger marginal utility gain and a larger reduction in mortality risk when the agent is in poor health, whereas its marginal benefit is smaller when the agent is already healthy.}